 Four pregnancies and three babies later, I’ve since learned the power of advocating for myself.
 Especially during this last pregnancy, where I was able to have a successful trial of labor and a vaginal birth after two c-sections.

 With this past pregnancy I had a lot of anxiety about having a third c-section.
-The state of maternal healthcare in the United States had been cast into the spotlight for its shockingly high mortality rates, especially for women of color.
-Not to mention, there seemed to be a new article circulating every few weeks about another woman dying from preventable complications during childbirth.
+The state of maternal healthcare in the United States had been cast into the spotlight for its shockingly high mortality rates, especially for Black and Brown women.
+Not to mention, there seemed to be a new article circulating every few weeks about another woman (usually Black) dying from preventable complications during childbirth.
 I’d sometimes start crying at the thought of something fatal happening to me.
 With each baby, I noticed that the fear of my family losing me prematurely had risen significantly.